 The Q7 remains a seven-passenger vehicle, though not the roomiest in the third row.
-The sole powerteam is a supercharged 333-horsepower 3.0-liter V6 with eight-speed automatic transmission carried over from the previous generation but with better fuel-economy ratings.
-(A lower-powered blown V6 and a 3.0-liter turbodiesel did not make the jump to the second generation.)
+At launch, the sole powerteam is a supercharged 333-horsepower 3.0-liter V6 with eight-speed automatic transmission carried over from the previous generation but with better fuel-economy ratings.
+A turbocharged 252-hp 2.0-liter 4-cylinder will be available later in the model year.
+(A lower-powered blown V6 and a 3.0-liter turbodiesel did not make the jump to the Q7’s second generation.)

 Consumer Guide® tried out a Premium Plus version that started at $58,800—though the Plus is really an “option model” carved out of a $4000 package tacked on to the “basic” Q7 Premium.
 All of Audi’s largest sport-utility vehicles include the marque’s quattro all-wheel-drive system, a panoramic two-panel sunroof, and leather upholstery.
 Premium Plus highlight features include keyless start and entry, a hands-free tailgate release, navigation with voice control, handwriting-recognition technology through the MMI central controller, “side assist” and “pre sense rear” (which includes rear cross-traffic alert and vehicle-exit assist), and smartphone integration including Apple CarPlay and Google Android Auto.